DataDog/hiring-engineers/answers.md

 I took a quick read on the following link: [Datadog Tagging](https://docs.datadoghq.com/tagging/)

-So, to do add tags I needed to change the yaml file, so I got the file path from the status command I ran above, /etc/datadog-agent/datadog.yaml once I had this, I ran the below command to get change the yaml file.
+In order to add tags, I needed to change the yaml file, so I got the file path from the status command I ran above, /etc/datadog-agent/datadog.yaml once I had this, I ran the below command to get change the yaml file.
 I changed the hostname and tags.
 ```
 sudo vim /etc/datadog-agent/datadog.yaml
 ```